 I am here Lord in my illness!
 I am here after surviving having a stroke!
 Who do you want me to encourage?
 God, who needs to see my faith through it all?
-Who needs to know how to trust God when bad things happen?
+Who needs to know how to keep faith when bad things happen?

 Here I am in my disability!
 Who was just injured and needs to see that you love them and that your heart breaks to see the pain they are in?

-The song Another in the Fire by Hillsong was played by the worship team at my church the first Sunday I returned to church after having a stroke.
+The song Another in the Fire by Hillsong was played by the worship team at my church the first Sunday I returned after having a stroke (we attend both a church and a Messianic Synagogue since we are inter-faith).
 I already knew this song well and I immediately broke into tears the second I heard the music start.

-When I laid in the room in the ER I wasn’t alone!
+When I lay in the room in the ER I wasn’t alone!
 When I went for my MRI, there was another there.

-There are lines in the song that say:
+There are lines in the song that says: